openebs-archive/openebs-docs/docs/elasticsearch.md

 <br>

 EFK is the most popular cloud native logging solution on Kubernetes for On-Premise as well as cloud platforms.
-In the EFK stack, ElasticSearch is a stateful application that needs persistent storage.
+In the EFK stack, Elasticsearch is a stateful application that needs persistent storage.
 Logs of production applications need to be stored for a long time which requires reliable and highly available storage.
 OpenEBS and EFK together provides a complete logging solution.

-Advantages of using OpenEBS for ElasticSearch database:
+Advantages of using OpenEBS for Elasticsearch database:

 - All the logs data is stored locally and managed natively to Kubernetes
 - Start with small storage and add disks as needed on the fly
 - Logs are are highly available.
 When a node fails or rebooted during upgrades, the persistent volumes from OpenEBS continue to be highly available.
-- If required, take backup of the ElasticSearch database periodically and back them up to S3 or any object storage so that restoration of the same logs is possible to the same or any other Kubernetes cluster
+- If required, take backup of the Elasticsearch database periodically and back them up to S3 or any object storage so that restoration of the same logs is possible to the same or any other Kubernetes cluster

 <br>

-*Note: ElasticSearch can be deployed both as `deployment` or as `statefulset`.
-When ElasticSearch deployed as `statefulset`, you don't need to replicate the data again at OpenEBS level.
-When ElasticSearch is deployed as `deployment`, consider 3 OpenEBS replicas, choose the StorageClass accordingly.*
+*Note: Elasticsearch can be deployed both as `deployment` or as `statefulset`.
+When Elasticsearch deployed as `statefulset`, you don't need to replicate the data again at OpenEBS level.
+When Elasticsearch is deployed as `deployment`, consider 3 OpenEBS replicas, choose the StorageClass accordingly.*

 <br>